kubermatic/docs/content/kubermatic/master/tutorials_howtos/metering/_index.en.md

 * S3 bucket
     - Any S3-compatible endpoint can be used
-    - The bucket will be used to store continuous usage data and final reports
+    - The bucket is required to store continuous usage data and final reports

 ### Configuration from the Dashboard